LBHB/NEMS0/README.rst

 Requirements
 ~~~~~~~~~~~~

-Installing NEMS requires python (version 3.8 or greater) and git.
+Installing NEMS requires python (tested with version 3.7) and git.
 We recommend using conda to create an environment
 specifically for NEMS.
+More recent versions of python are likely to work, but the Quick Install below may not work
+out of the box, as you may need to make sure that the various dependencies have compatible versions.

 ::

-    conda create -n nems python=3.8 ipython
+    conda create -n nems python=3.7

 Quick Install